SinghAstra/ComponentX/README.md

-# LayoutX
+# ComponenetX

-LayoutX is collection of Reusable UI Components.
+ComponentX is collection of Reusable UI Components.

 ## UI Components